VIRTUAL EVENTS BLUEPRINT AND CHECKLIST

 - A great app will also help you to track your ROI and monetize sponsors.

-- What you would like your event app to do?
+- What would you like your event app to do?
 Make sure your attendees’ data is safe and encrypted.

 - Their primary function is to give consistent responses to questions via programming.